MilaNLProc/language-invariant-properties/README.rst

 Meaning is influenced by a host of factors, among others who says it and when:
 "That was a sick performance" changes meaning depending on whether a 16-year-old says it at a concert or a 76-year-old after the opera.
 However, here are several properties of text that do (or should) not change when we transform the text.
-A positive message like ``happy birthday!'' should be perceived as positive, regardless of the speaker.  even when it is translated in Italian (i.e., buon compleanno!").
+A positive message like "happy birthday!" should be perceived as positive, regardless of the speaker.
+Even when it is translated in Italian (i.e., "buon compleanno!").
 The same goes for other properties, it the text has been written by a 25 years old female it should not be perceived as written by an old man after translation.
 We refer to these properties as
 Language Invariant Properties.

 Features